regiellis/ecko-cli/README.md

 ## Overview

 **ecko-cli** is a simple CLI tool that streamlines the process of processingimages in a directory, generating captions, and saving them as text files.
 Additionally, it provides functionalities to create a JSONL file from images in the directory you specify.
-Images will be captioned using the Microsoft Florence-2-large model and the ONNX Runtime engine.
+Images will be captioned using the MiaoshouAI/Florence-2-base-PromptGen-v2.0 model.
 Images are resized to multiple sizes for better captioning results.
 [1024, 768, 672, 512].
-The WD14 model is used for captioning all images based on a modified version of the selected tags it was trained on.

 ![screenshot](screen.png)